-In July 2014, the U.S. Securities and Exchange Commission (SEC) issued new rules for further regulation of money market mutual funds that are to be implemented by October 2016.
+In October 2016, Fidelity completed its implementation of comprehensive U.S. Securities and Exchange Commission (SEC) rules for further regulation of money market mutual funds.

-- Will continue to be available to both retail and institutional investors.
+- Continue to be available to both retail and institutional investors

-- Will be able to continue transacting at a stable $1.00 net asset value (NAV) for both retail and institutional investors.
+- Continue transacting at a stable $1.00 net asset value (NAV) for both retail and institutional investors

-All of Fidelity's U.S. government and Treasury money market funds conform to the SEC rules and are exempt from redemption restrictions.
+All of Fidelity's Government and U.S. Treasury money market funds are exempt from redemption restrictions.

 - Retail money market funds (prime and municipal)